How to configure “Licensing Mode” and “License Server to Use” on a Windows Server

 3. Set the Remote Desktop licensing mode:

-• Double-click the "Set the Remote Desktop licensing mode" policy.
+• Double-click the policy "Set the Remote Desktop licensing mode".

-• Select Enabled and choose either Per User or Per Device from the dropdown menu.
+• Select Enabled and choose either Per User or Per Device.

 • Click OK.